Corticobasal degeneration: Parkinsonism

 The presence of parkinsonism as a clinical symptom of CBD is largely responsible for complications in developing unique diagnostic criteria for the disease.
 Other such diseases in which parkinsonism forms an integral diagnostic characteristic are Parkinson's disease (PD) and progressive supranuclear palsy (PSP).
 Parkinsonism in CBD is largely present in an extremity such as the arm, and is always asymmetric.
-It has been suggested that non-dominant arm is involved more often.
+It has been suggested that the non-dominant arm is involved more often.
 Common associated movement dysfunctions that comprise parkinsonism are rigidity, bradykinesia, and gait disorder, with limb rigidity forming the most typical manifestation of parkinsonism in CBD.
 Despite being relatively indistinct, this rigidity can lead to disturbances in gait and correlated movements.
 Bradykinesia in CBD occurs when there is notable slowing in the completion of certain movements in the limbs.
 In an associated study, it was determined that, three years following first diagnosis, 71% of persons with CBD demonstrate the presence of bradykinesia.